Warwickshire ASA Rules 2019

 6 Liabilities – If, at the end of the financial year the Profits Appropriation Account shows a deficit, each affiliated club shall be liable for a levy proportional to the size of club membership.

-7.1 The Association shall be governed by a Council consisting of the President, President Elect (who shall have the automatic right of succession), Chairman, Finance Officer, General Secretary, Life Members, Past Presidents, Marketing and Communications Officer, Development and Facilities Officer, Diving Secretary, Life Saving Secretary, Masters Secretary, Open Water Secretary, Para Swimming Secretary, Swimming Secretary, Synchronised Swimming Secretary, Water Polo Secretary, Rules and Handbook Officer, Public Relations Officer, Welfare Officer, Workforce Officer, a County Representative on ASA West Midland Region Management Board and two delegates from each affiliated club.
+7.1 The Association shall be governed by a Council consisting of the President, President Elect (who shall have the automatic right of succession), Chairman, Finance Officer, General Secretary, Life Members, Past Presidents, Marketing and Communications Officer, Development and Facilities Officer, Diving Secretary, Life Saving Secretary, Masters Secretary, Open Water Secretary, Para Swimming Secretary, Swimming Secretary, Synchronised Swimming Secretary, Water Polo Secretary, Rules and Handbook Officer, Public Relations Officer, Welfare Officer, Workforce Officer, a County Representative on Swim England West Midland Management Board and two delegates from each affiliated club.
 All of the aforementioned, except for Life Members of the Association, must, at the time of the AGM, be members of a club affiliated to the Association.
 Eleven members shall form a quorum.

 7.2 The Council shall meet at the Annual General Meeting, which is to be held in June of each year, or on an alternative date as decided by the Executive Committee in accordance with the provision of Rule 11.13.

-7.3 The election of the Principal Officers, who shall be the Chairman, the Finance Officer and the General Secretary, together with the President Elect, the Technical Committee Secretaries, Planning Services Officers to include Development and Facilities Officer, Marketing & Communications Officer, Workforce Officer and the Rules and Handbook Officer shall take place at the Annual General Meeting.
+7.3 The election of the Principal Officers, who shall be the Chairman, the Finance Officer and the General Secretary, together with the President Elect, the Technical Committee Secretaries, to include Development and Facilities Officer, Marketing & Communications Officer, Workforce Officer and the Rules and Handbook Officer shall take place at the Annual General Meeting.

 8.1 The President Elect shall be elected at the AGM by the Council and shall automatically succeed to President for a period of one year only, or for a period as decided by the Executive Committee in accordance with the provision of Rule 11.13.